phalcon/blog/_posts/2019-06-30-phalcon-3-4-4-released.md

 ### Update/Upgrade
 Windows DLLs are available from the Github [3.4.4](https://github.com/phalcon/cphalcon/releases/tag/v3.4.4) tag page.

-Phalcon 3.4.4 can be installed from the `v3.4.x` branch, if you don't have Zephir installed follow these instructions:
+Phalcon 3.4.4 can be installed from the [v3.4.4](https://github.com/phalcon/cphalcon/tree/v3.4.4) tag, if you don't have Zephir installed follow these instructions:

 ```sh
 git clone http://github.com/phalcon/cphalcon